Read up on KIMAA’s senior Kyokushin instructors:

-Sempai Alex Lloyd is 2nd Dan in Kyokushin Karate and 2nd Dan in Kobudo.
-He began his Kyokushin training at Turramurra Dojo under Shihan Howard Lipman through the Knox Grammar School Karate sports program in 2005.
+Sensei Alex Lloyd is 3rd Dan in Kyokushin Karate and 4th Dan in Kobudo.
+He began his Kyokushin training at Turramurra Dojo under Hanshi Howard Lipman through the Knox Grammar School Karate sports program in 2005.

-Sempai Alex graduated from Knox in 2009 as a brown belt.
+Sensei Alex graduated from Knox in 2009 as a brown belt.
 He formally began taking classes in 2010, employed by the school as the Karate Master-in-Charge until 2012.
-Sempai Alex was graded to 1st Dan in 2011 and to 2nd Dan in 2014.
+Sensei Alex was graded to 1st Dan in 2011 and to 2nd Dan in 2014.

-Sempai Alex has travelled to Japan on three occasions in KIMAA group tours (2013, 2015 and 2017), training with Sensei Hokama, Shihan Ken and Shihan Shichinohe in Okinawa.
-He also competed in the IFKKA Tournament in 2015, where he came third in the Men’s Open Middle Weight division.
+Sensei Alex has travelled to Japan on three occasions in KIMAA group tours (2013, 2015 and 2017), training with Sensei Hokama, Shihan Ken and Shihan Shichinohe in Okinawa.
+He has fought in tournaments, placing locally and competing at the state level, and placed first in kata.

 Sempai Wally Gray